ACCT 152. Introduction to Financial Accounting. 3 Units.

 ACCT 615.
 Selected Topics in Empirical Accounting Research.
 3 Units.

 This course develops tools from information economics to study the strategic interactions between different agents inside a firm.
 Common to these studies is that agents acquire private information that is valuable to other parties.
-The range of applications includes: the structure of managerial performance measures, capital budgeting, intra-company pricing, discretionary bonus pools, the role of non-financial performance indicators and earnings management.
+The range of applications includes: centralization vs delegation, static and dynamic contracting under moral hazard, Bayesian persuasion, and the optimal design of monitoring/auditing mechanisms.

 ACCT 618.
 Market Efficiency and Informational Arbitrage.
 3 Units.